SpyicyDev/run.nvim/README.md

   - `run_proj`: Key for opening project script menu (default: `<leader>rt`)
 - `filetype`: Filetype-specific default commands

-This is an example configuration:
+This is an example configuration using the default keys:

 ```lua
 opts = {